radcamp/radcamp.github.io/IBS2019/01_setup_qc.md

 ![png](01_setup_qc_files/anolis-adapters.png)

 Here we can see adapter contamination increases toward the tail of the reads, approaching 40% of total read content at the very end.
 The concern here is that if adapters represent some significant fraction of the read pool, then they will be treated as "real" data, and potentially bias downstream analysis.
-In the Anolis data this looks like it might be a real concern so we shall keep this in mind during step 2 of the ipyrad analysis, and incorporate 3' read trimming and aggressive adapter filtering.
+In the Anolis data this looks like it might be a real concern so if we were assembling this dataset we'd want to keep this in mind during step 2 of the ipyrad analysis, and incorporate 3' read trimming and aggressive adapter filtering.

 Other than this, the data look good and we can proceed with the ipyrad analysis.